-ESG Issuer Profile Scores and Credit Impact Scores for the rated entity/transaction are available on Moodys.com.
-In order to view the latest scores, please click here to go to the landing page for the entity/transaction on MDC and view the ESG Scores section.
+ESG Issuer Profile Scores and Credit Impact Scores for the rated entity/transaction are available on www.moodys.com.
+To view the latest scores, please click here to go to the landing page for the entity/transaction on MDC and view the ESG Scores section.